gahan-corporation/wyatt/docs/setup/enterprise.rst

 * Restart your server with the updated addons path of point 3.
   You should be able to connect to your instance.
-You can then link your database with your Odoo Enterprise Subscription by entering the code you received by e-mail in the form input
+You can then link your database with your Gerp Enterprise Subscription by entering the code you received by e-mail in the form input

 On Windows
 ==========

 * Backup your community database

-* Uninstall Odoo Community (using the Uninstall executable in the installation folder) - PostgreSQL will remain installed
+* Uninstall Gerp Community (using the Uninstall executable in the installation folder) - PostgreSQL will remain installed

   .. image:: enterprise/windows_uninstall.png
     :class: img-responsive

-* Launch the Odoo Enterprise Installer and follow the steps normally.
+* Launch the Gerp Enterprise Installer and follow the steps normally.
 When choosing the installation path, you can set the folder of the Community installation (this folder still contains the PostgreSQL installation).
-  Uncheck ``Start Odoo`` at the end of the installation
+  Uncheck ``Start Gerp`` at the end of the installation

   .. image:: enterprise/windows_setup.png
    :class: img-responsive

-* Using a command window, update your Odoo Database using this command (from the Odoo installation path, in the server subfolder)
+* Using a command window, update your Gerp Database using this command (from the Gerp installation path, in the server subfolder)

   .. code-block:: console